Skip to content

 Skip to navigation menu

-Whether you’re thinking about coming to Cardiff University or you’re already a student here, we want to ensure that we provide the best support for all our students.
+Whether you’re thinking about coming to Cardiff University or you’re already a student here, we work to deliver a comprehensive range of services dedicated to helping students make the most of student life.
 The University is committed to promoting equality and diversity in all of its practices and activities, including those relating to student recruitment, selection and admission.
 The University aims to establish an inclusive culture which ensures equality of opportunity on the grounds of age, disability, gender reassignment, pregnancy and maternity, race (including ethnic or national origin, colour or nationality), religion or belief (including lack of belief), sex and sexual orientation.

 You usually have a choice to apply for deferred entry to most of our postgraduate programmes.